nvllkwng/template-loader/README.md

 	templateExt: '.hbs'
 });
 ```
-If you're okay with the default options, templateLoader is ready to run without running .setup.
+If you're okay with the default options, templateLoader is ready to run without having to run .setup.
 Just include the script and start loading templates.

 ### AMD
-You can also load templateLoader as an RequireJS AMD module.
+You can also load templateLoader as a RequireJS AMD module.

 ### Dependencies
 jQuery, Handlebars